 How to avoid the Diderot effect or chain purchasing?

-2. Try rentals or second-hand items: When you shop for sporting equipment or narrow-use items, try second-hand items or rentals.
+1. Control your purchasing desire: By staying away from malls and other places, you can avoid the temptation to buy new things unnecessarily.2.
+Try rentals or second-hand items: When you shop for sporting equipment or narrow-use items, try second-hand items or rentals.
 For example, try your local libraries for books, DVDs, etc.

 3. Avoid Spending due to Addiction: You might get addicted to spending especially if it acts like therapy during stress.
 When such things happen, try finding other ways of relieving stress or spending time.